 The Town of Tiburon understands that climate change has the potential to significantly affect Tiburon’s residents and businesses, as well as other communities around the world.
 The Town also recognizes that local governments can play a strong role in reducing greenhouse gas emissions and mitigating the potential impacts of climate change.
 Tiburon adopted a Climate Action Plan in 2011 and prepared a Greenhouse Gas Emission Inventory Report in 2012.
+Since the original, this report has been updated, with the most recent update in 2017, Greenhouse Gas Emission Inventory Report.

 One major role that Tiburon plays in, is with the Marin Energy and Climate Partnership (MCEP), including: